-SPI interface is used by unusual way in this design.
-SPI Data outputs from ADCs are not connected anywhere and read back are not possible, thus configuration written to registers in ADC module cannot be validated.
-We do not observe any problem with this system, but it may be possible source of failures.
+SPI interface is used in an unusual way in this design.
+SPI Data outputs from ADCs are not connected anywhere and read back is not possible, thus the configuration written to registers in ADC module cannot be validated.
+We have not observed any problems with this system, but it may be a possible source of failures.